-There are some exciting changes taking place in health promotion and prevention… locally, across Victoria, in other parts of Australia as well as internationally.
-This will take place over some time but is likely to influence the way agencies work over the next few years.
+There are some exciting changes taking place in health promotion and prevention locally, across Victoria, within Australia, as well as internationally.
+This will take place over some time, but is likely to influence the way agencies work over the next few years.

 The causes of chronic diseases are complex and varied.
 Many interconnected factors contribute to the decisions people make about their behaviour, including their background, their environment and their ability to make healthy choices.

 This complexity means we need a new way to tackle the problem of chronic disease.
 To effectively prevent complex chronic health problems in the long term, we need to recognise the role of social, economic and environmental factors and how each of these interacts.
 This requires a systems approach.